 IRW 115L Foundations of Critical Reading and Writing, 1 Cr.
 Focuses on the foundational skills, concepts, and communication needed to be successful in Critical Reading and Writing.
 Provides appropriate support in writing, reading, and study skills in an interactive setting.
-Co-requisite: IRW 115.
+Co-requisite: IRW 115 or WR 115.